srobo/srcomp-mixtape/README.rst

 - ``start`` is the time of the trigger, in seconds, relative to the game start time.

+Note: This value can be negative to represent actions up to 30 seconds before the start of the match

 And either:

 - ``filename`` is the path to a WAV file to play, relative to the mixtape directory.